souserge/intelligent-coloring/README.md

-# intelligent-coloring
+# Intelligent colouring via machine learning: image-based colourisation of online advertisements

-Project page for my Master's thesis.
+This is the home page for the Master's thesis "Intelligent colouring via machine learning: image-based colourisation of online advertisements" of Serhii Korzh.
+Additional materials, data, or code may appear here in the future.